 You can also consult public records in local municipalities in Maryland and ask for advice from local Realtors who work with the same type of properties.

-Would you like to buy a good pastry at a bakery or one that's almost as delicious, but it looks like somebody burnt the top and then sat on it?
-You'd pick a good one with a fancy icing and flaky layers, right?
+Would you like to buy a good pastry at a bakery or one that’s almost as delicious, but looks like somebody burnt the top and then sat on it?
+You’d pick a good one with fancy icing and flaky layers, right?
 Potential homebuyers are the same thing.

-Don't skimp on this move, because it will decide how many people really turn up at your open house and how many deals you get after they leave.
+Don’t skimp on this move, because it will decide how many people turn up at your open house and how many deals you get after they leave.

 Both the camera type and the lenses used influence the output of your home images.
-Phones may be fantastic today, but unless you've got a brand new, top-of-the-line smartphone, you're best off using a professional camera that's compatible with wide-angle lenses.
+Phones may be fantastic today, but unless you’ve got a brand new, top-of-the-line smartphone, you’re best off using a professional camera compatible with wide-angle lenses.
 Wide-angle lenses are the perfect way to catch details and make each room look ample and airy—and the wider your home looks, the better.

-If you know how to take good photographs and plan to go on the DIY way, don't forget to edit them before you post.
+If you know how to take good photographs and plan to go on the DIY way, don’t forget to edit them before you post.
 Too often, people are shifting the focus away from making minor edits.
-You have to think like a professional, and the professionals have to edit their images to make them shine.
+You have to think like a professional, and the professionals must edit their images to make them shine.

 You’re not cheating prospective customers as long as you’re just changing the illumination and contrast.
 Editing out the pair of shoes you forgot to pick up before taking the photo is okay.